tonybaloney/CSnakes/docs/getting-started.md

 Because CSnakes embeds Python in your .NET project, you need to have Python installed on your machine.
 CSnakes supports Python 3.8-3.13.

-Embedding Python is a bit different to running `python` on the command line, because it requires 3 paths, instead of just one (`python`).
+Embedding Python is a bit different to running `python` on the command line, because it requires 3 paths, instead of just one (`python`):

 1. The path to the Python library, sometimes called `python3.dll` or `libpython3.so`.
 2. The path to the Python standard library, which is a directory containing the Python standard library.